-Rothia is a genus of bacteria with varied morphology, generally requiring oxygen for growth (i.e., aerobic) and without movement capacity.
+Rothia is a genus of bacteria with varied morphology, generally requiring oxygen for growth (i.e., aerobic) and being unable to move.
 It is common to find several species of Rothia in the oral cavity and pharynx.
 Their virulence or pathogenicity is low, although they have been described as causing opportunistic infections in immunocompromised individuals.
-For example, it can cause illness in patients with that same pathology.
+For example, it can cause illness in patients with lung cancer.
 However, in cases where the disease does not develop, it may have an anti-inflammatory effect in patients with lung cancer.

-The percentage of this bacteria in your oral microbiota is within normal parameters.
+The percentage of this bacterium in your oral microbiota is above the normal range.